MedHackOpen/HospitalPriceSpider/README.md

 ```

 The others are "nice-to-haves" that will make applications built on top of this much easier and will expose inconsistencies that make the medical industry what it is.
 The in surance companies have this data; however, they will never release it, so it's up to us.
 Also, this README should probably be rewritten to sound less angry at the medical industry....
 Which leads us to contributions.

+## Folder structure

+.`./browserJS` testing stuff

+.`./nodejsModule` contains nodejs app(s) to convert file formats and output that data via an api endpoint for others to consume

+. `./proposals ` project proposals in readme.md

+. `./rawCSVs` contains .csv files to process

+. `./rawXlsxs` contains .xlsx (spreadsheets) files to process

+. `./SQLs` contains .sql files to process

+## Testing endpoints during development

+To test please view the readme.md in ./nodejsModule folder

 ## Contributions